gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Her mother sat back down on her stool and squeezed her daughter's hand.
 "Hardly at all," she agreed.
 "Are you all right?"

-Noxy nodded.
-"Sure," she lied.

-Indy squeezed her hand again, then got up to close the door.
+Noxy's response was somewhere between a snort and a laugh.
+Her mother squeezed her hand again.
 "Good.
 Let's scramble some eggs and call it a day."
 She took down their one frying pan and set it on the stove beside the kettle.
 "Tomorrow, I'm going to see if I can get to know the sergeant a little better.
-And I think you ought to get to know the tiger's boy.
+And maybe you should give the tiger's boy a tour of the village.
 Let's see if we can find out if they have any other surprises tucked away."

 ---